wjsutton/ironviz_2020_gallery/README.md

 url_df <- dplyr::left_join(df,expanded_urls, by = c("urls_expanded_url" = "orig_url"))
 df$urls <- ifelse(!is.na(url_df$expanded_url),url_df$expanded_url,url_df$urls_expanded_url)
 ```
-Lastly some urls failed to be expanded by longurl, these were manually opened and replaced with the correct link in a similar fashion to issue 2.
+Lastly, some urls failed to be expanded by longurl, these were manually opened and replaced with the correct link in a similar fashion to issue 2.

 ```
 df$urls_expanded_url <- gsub('^http://shorturl.at/fGLMS$'